GLagunas-Robles/GLagunas-Robles.github.io/_pages/research.md

 <img src="../images/Fig1_JHeredity_Hughes2024.jpeg" alt="drawing" width="1000"/>

 _Figure from <a href="https://doi.org/10.1093/jhered/esae031" target="_blank" rel="noopener noreferrer">(Hughes, Lagunas-Robles, & Campbell 2024)</a>: Family level phylogeny of Mammalia> Families with species having variant sex chromosomes in purple.
 Monotremes in blue.
 The key has the sex chromosome system categories._

-**_Ongoing work_**

-Currently, I am using comparative genomics and population genomics methods to understand how and why multiple neo-sex chromosomes are maintained in the mountain pine beetle.
-This question is not only fascinating from a genome evolution perspective, but also, from a speciation perspective where sex differences and incompatibilities can often be a pathway to species divergence.
-More to come on this!

 **Evolution of complex traits**